 The Council has adopted policies in respect of investment and liability management in its Treasury Management Policy contained in Council's Ten Year Plan 2009 - 2019.
-The Council's involvement in the LGFA as a Principal Shareholding Local Authority was not provided for in the Investment Policy, contained in the Treasury Management Policy, and specifics of the debt raising arrangements with the LGFA go beyond what was provided in the Liability Management Policy (particularly the guarantee commitments) contained in the Treasury Management Policy.
-Proposed amendments to the policies to accommodate this proposal, adopted by the Council, are attached as appendices 1 and 2.
+The Council's involvement in the LGFA as a Principal Shareholding Local Authority is not provided for in the Investment Policy, contained in the Treasury Management Policy, and specifics of the debt raising arrangements with the LGFA go beyond what is currently provided in the

+Liability Management Policy (particularly the guarantee commitments) contained in the Treasury Management Policy.
+Proposed amendments to the policies to accommodate this proposal, should it be adopted by the Council, are attached as appendices 1 and 2.

-The amendment to the policies was undertaken by way of an amendment to the Treasury Management Policy contained in Council's Ten Year Plan 2009 - 2019.
+Any amendment to the policies must be by way of an amendment to the Council's Ten Year Plan 2009 - 2019.